learn-co-curriculum/phrg-testing-intro-quiz/README.md

 # Quiz - Testing Part 1

-?: What are benefits of robust test coverage? (select all that apply)
+?: What are benefits of robust test coverage?

 [X] Saves time as application grows
 [X] Identifies breaking changes earlier on in developer cycle [X] Gives confidence to developers that their changes work [X] Serves as useful documentation
+[ ] Grants 3 wishes

 ?: All of the below are types of tests.
 Select the main two classifications of tests: